chayleaf/nixos-router/README.md

   - `<namespace>.nftables` - nftables config to run in this namespace (see `router.nftables` for options)
     - Difference from `networking.nftables` - this supports JSON
-      rulesets, and doesn't flush when stopping `nftables.service` (unless you tell it to flush).
+      rulesets, and lets you specify custom stop/reload rules, while `networking.nftables` always flushes the ruleset on stop.
 Also, it supports loading static rules and file-based rules at the same time.
 One-way `networking.nftables` operability is supported.
     - `<namespace>.nftables.textFile` - `.nft` file to load
     - `<namespace>.nftables.textRules` - nft rules to load
     - `<namespace>.nftables.jsonFile` - `.json` file to load
     - `<namespace>.nftables.jsonRules` - JSON rules to load
     - `<namespace>.nftables.{stopTextFile,stopTextRules,stopJsonFile,stopJsonRules}` -
-      same as above, but get executed *before first start* and at stop time.
+      same as above, but get executed *before first start* and at stop/reload time.
 Basically, they are supposed to undo the changes this ruleset applies, or do nothing if it's not applied anyway.
       They default to `flush ruleset` if no stop rules are set.
 - `router.veths.<name>` - veth pairs
   - `<veth>.peerName` - peer name (second device to be created at the same time)